BlackBrad/Asteroids/README.md

 29/6/2015:
 High score has not been implimented.
 No saving of high score (might add that, might not).
 The ship is not supposed to be able to move any less than 0 of the canvas but that dosen't always work.

+7/7/2015:
+I've added a sprite so what was a square is not represented by an image of a ship.
+The ship now reappears on the top of the screen when the ship moves below canvas height and vice versa